- Period advice from 1,000 women

 - The hormonal shifts during a period can cause bloating, back pain and mood swings.
 Eating well and exercising can help lessen these symptoms.

-- A woman will lose 6 to 8 teaspoons of blood over three to eight days during a typical period.
+- A woman will lose 6-8 teaspoons of blood over three to eight days during a typical period.
 Period blood ranges in colour from bright red to dark brown or black and can be thin and watery or thick and sticky.

 - After childbirth, most women’s periods return in 6-8 weeks, and their periods are often heavier than pre-pregnancy periods.
 Breastfeeding can delay your period much longer.

-₁.
-A survey by Active Iron with 2,400 women across the UK & Ireland.
+Active Iron’s survey was conducted by 3Gem with 2,400 women across the UK & Ireland.